HimanshooSharma/SpaceInvaders_PyGame/README.md

-# Space Stooter Game built using pygame
+# Space Shooter built using pygame